canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/projects/Phishing-Analysis-M365-Credential-Harvesting-Campaign/README.md

 - Identify any users who may have clicked the link or submitted credentials
 - Produce a TheHive ticket with findings and recommended containment actions

 **What this project is:** This write-up documents the full investigation from raw email headers to containment and a closed ticket.
 No credentials were submitted.
-The sending infrastructure was traced to a known threat actor cluster with medium confidence.
+The sending infrastructure was traced to a known threat actor cluster with high confidence.
 No real incident data is included.

 If you are a hiring manager reading this: I wanted to document not just what I found, but how I thought through each step and where I would do things differently next time.
 ---